kirk24788/KPS/utils/templates/README.md

 ## Builds and Classes

-All healing specs except for druid restoration are currently without a rotation.
-All DPS Specs have at least one rotation automatically generated from SimCraft - those might not be fully functional, but aren't tested.
+All DPS Specs have at least one rotation automatically generated from SimCraft - those might not be fully functional and aren't tested.

 %(rotations)s